 What is the GED cost in California?

-In California, the GED exam costs $140 for the entire GED battery ($35 per subtest) if you sit for the exam at a testing site.
-Online GED testing will set you back $164, while you also have to buy four GED Ready tests at $6.99 each, totaling $192.
+In California, the GED exam costs $164 for the entire GED battery ($41 per subtest) both if you sit for the exam at a testing site or if you take it online.
+So online GED testing will set you back $164, but you also have to buy four GED Ready tests at $6.99 each, totaling $192.
 Onsego’s My Advantage students get four GED Ready tests for free.

 For more information: